Lecture Notes in Quantum Mechanics

 {\bf The RSA encryption method:} The RSA method is based on the following mathematical observation.
 Given two prime numbers $p$ and $q$ define $N=pq$.
 Define also $a$ and $b$ such that ${ab=1 \mod[(p-1)(q-1)]}$.
 Then we have the relations \beq B =& A^a & \ \mod[N] \\ A =& B^b & \ \mod[N] \eeq This mathematical observation can be exploited as follows.
 Define \beq \mbox{public key} &=& (N,a) \\ \mbox{private key} &=& (N,b) \eeq If anyone want to encrypt a message $A$, one can use for this purpose the public key.
 The coded message $B$ cannot be decoded unless one knows the private key.
 This is based on the assumption that the prime factors $p$ and $q$ and hence $b$ are not known.

 \sheadC{The factoring algorithm}

 According to Fermat's theorem, if $N$ is prime, then $M^N=M \mod(N)$ for any number $M (<N)$.
-This can be re-phrased as saying that the period of the function $f(x)=M^x \mod(N)$ is $r=N{-}1$.
+If the "seed" $M$ is not divisible by $N$, this can be re-phrased as saying that the period of the function $f(x)=M^x \mod(N)$ is $r=N{-}1$.
 That means ${f(x+r)=f(x)}$.
-If $N$ is co-prime to $M$, but not necessarily prime, then the period of $f(x)$ would be smaller than~$N$, because $\mod{N}$ is a finite group.
-This integer period $r$ is called ``the order".
+To be more precise the primitive period can be smaller than~$N$ (not any "seed" is "generator").
+More generally if $N$ is not prime, and the seed $M$ has no common divisor with it, then the primitive period of $f(x)$ is called ``the order".

 The quantum computer is a black box that allows to find the period $r$ of a function $f(x)$.
 How this is done will be discussed in the next section.
-Below we explain how this ability allows us to factor a given large number $N$. \begin{itemize} \item[{\bf (1)}] We have to store $N$ inside an $n$-bit register. \item[{\bf (2)}] We pick a large number $M$ which is smaller than $N$.
+Below we explain how this ability allows us to factor a given large number $N$. \begin{itemize} \item[{\bf (1)}] We have to store $N$ inside an $n$-bit register. \item[{\bf (2)}] We pick a large number $M$, so called seed, which is smaller than $N$.
 We assume that $M$ is co-prime to $N$.
 This assumption can be easily checked using Euclid'd algorithm.
 If by chance the chosen $M$ is not co-prime to $N$ then we are lucky and we can factor $N$ without quantum computer.
 So we assume that we are not lucky, and $M$ is co-prime to $N$. \item[{\bf (3)}] We build a processor that can calculate the function $f(x)=M^x \mod(N)$.
 This function has a period~$r$ which is smaller than $N$. \item[{\bf (4)}] Using a quantum computer we find one of the Fourier components of $f(x)$ and hence its period~$r$.
 This means that $M^r = 1 \mod(N)$. \item[{\bf (5)}] If $r$ is not even we have to run the quantum computer a second time with a different $M$.
-There is a mathematical theorem that guarantees that with probability of order one we should be able to find $M$ for which $r$ is even. \item[{\bf (6)}] Assuming that $r$ is even we define $Q=M^{r/2} \mod(N)$.
+Likewise if ${a^{r/2}=-1}$.
+There is a mathematical theorem that guarantees that with probability of order one we should be able to find $M$ with which we can continue to the next step. \item[{\bf (6)}] We define $Q=M^{r/2} \mod(N)$.
 We have $Q^2=1 \mod(N)$, and therefore ${(Q-1)(Q+1)=0 \mod(N)}$.
 Consequently both $(Q-1)$ and $(Q+1)$ must have either $p$ or $q$ as common divisors with $N$. \item[{\bf (6)}] Using Euclid's algorithm we find the GCD of $N$ and $\tilde{N}=(Q-1)$, hence getting either $p$ or $q$. \end{itemize}